Learn how to profile the performance of Web Audio apps in Chrome using

-You reached this documentation probably because you're developing an app that uses the Web Audio API and experienced some unexpected glitches such as popping noises from the output.
-You might already be involved in a crbug.com discussion and a Chrome engineer has asked you to upload "tracing data".
-This guide shows how to obtain the data so you can help engineers triage, and eventually fix, the issue.
+You reached this article probably because you're developing an app that uses the Web Audio API and experienced unexpected glitches such as popping noises from the output, or you are hearing something unexpected.
+You might already be involved in a crbug.com discussion and a Chrome engineer asked you to upload "tracing data" or look into the graph visualization.
+This article shows how to obtain the relevant information so we can understand a problem and eventually fix the underlying issue.

 Web Audio profiling tools